Skip to content

 Definition: A brief mental and physiological state caused by something unexpected.

-Etymology: From Old French surprendre, meaning "to overtake"
+Etymology: From Old French surprendre, meaning "to overtake."

-Wikipedia: Surprise
+Wikipedia: Surprise (emotion)

-Quote: "The secret to humor is surprise." — Aristotle
+"The secret to humor is surprise." — Aristotle

 Trust

-Etymology: From Old Norse traust, meaning "confidence"
+Etymology: From Old Norse traust, meaning "confidence."

 Wikipedia: Trust

-Quote: "Trust is the glue of life.
+"Trust is the glue of life.
 It's the most essential ingredient in effective communication." — Stephen Covey

-Cultural and Historical Terms
+Cultural and Untranslatable Terms

 Hygge